numtide/treefmt/README.md

     full filenames can be passed.
 Eg: `[ "Makefile" ]`.

 * `command`: A list of arguments to execute the formatter.
-This will be composed with the `args` attribute during invocation.
+This will be composed with the `options` attribute during invocation.
 The first argument is the name of the executable to run.

-* `args`: A list of extra arguments to add to the command.
+* `options`: A list of extra arguments to add to the command.
 This is typically project-specific arguments.

 NOTE: Formatters SHOULD adhere to the [formatter